nagasudhirpulla/taming_python/blog/skills/logging_logger_adapter.md

 <hr>

-In this post we will learn how to perform logging in python programs
+In this post we will learn how to add extra contextual data to logs using LoggerAdapter in python

 ## Why logging
 * Logging can help to achieve observability of the performance and security of the application